HOW TO ANSWER: Describe your current position.

 S/he is responsible for determining and coordinating the sharing of resources among their constituent projects to the overall benefit of the program.
 S/he is responsible for stakeholder management.

 S/he facilitates Steering Committee and regular program team status meetings and all other communications.
 All team members within the program take direction from the Program Manager for the duration of the project.
-The Program Manager is accountable for the overall management and delivery of the program on behalf of business, operations and IT.
+The Program Manager is accountable for the overall management and delivery of the program on behalf of a business, operations, and IT.

 B. JOB QUALIFICATIONS: Prior experience managing strategic and/or cross-organizational projects and planning and tracking multiple complex projects or programs required.